MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/templating/links.md

 Use the `link` tag.
 The smart way to do links for local pages.

 No colon and no quotes.
-(A quotes path will rendered as escaped quote tags and possibly break the HTML)
+A quoted path will rendered literally with escaped quote tags and breaks the HTML.

 ```liquid
 {% link PATH %}